PROFILE

 Tourism is an increasingly important industry in

-birding both in the Delta and in the Chobe Game
+viewing and birding both in the Delta and in the

-Reserve--home to one of the largest herds of
+Chobe Game Reserve--home to one of the largest

-game viewing and some of the most remote and
+offers good game viewing and some of the most

 Agriculture